 They established a residence in Texas, in Beaumont, Jefferson County, the heart of oil refining country along the Gulf Coast.

-Minnie and Otis had at least four children, including Ruby Way, Lottie Way, Fern Way and a son whose name is not known.
+Minnie and Otis produced at least four children, including Ruby Way, Lottie Way, Fern Way and a son whose name is not known.

 The Ways eventually divorced.